mathijsvanderkroft/ASReview_Language_Study/README.md

 4. run batch_builder.py and check if the created simulation_batch.bat file is how you expected it
 5. run simulation_batch.bat in your command prompt
 6. change the options in calculate_metrics.py to match the batch(es) you ran
-7. run calculate_metrics.py to create a table of WSS, RRF and ATD metrics
+7. run calculate_metrics.py to create a table of WSS, RRF and ATD metrics (metrics_analysis.csv)
-8. run visualise_metrics.py to create the recall curves
+8. run visualise_metrics.py to create the recall curves in figures/
 9. run ATD_plot.Rmd to create the ATD comparison plots

 Vocabulary size and sparse words of all datasets can be calculated with vocabulary_size.py

 Running repeated multilingual sbert simulations can take a long time.
 To run the feature extraction only once per setup, follow the instructions in batch_builder.py

+Original English datasets are saved under datasets/EN Translated datasets are saved under datasets/EN_XX Datasets translated from EN_XX back to English are saved under datasets/EN_XX_EN